cirodonaldesposito/cirodonaldesposito.github.io/_pages/supervision.md

 - Arbaz Usman, "Are investors looking for the new big platform star?", A.Y.
 2021-2022
 - Hayk Ter-Tatshatyan, "How does external funding affect job performance in self-funded creative industry organisations?", A.Y.
 2020-2021
 - Martijn Pluimers, "Funded or forgotten: how patents, trademarks, and education influence the funding of clean energy ventures", A.Y.
 2020-2021
-- Nina Hijmans, "How to reach Silicon Valley: A case study investigating if there exists an correlation between the possessing of patents and the funding obtained for start-ups", A.Y.
+- Nina Hijmans, "How to reach Silicon Valley: A case study investigating if there exists a correlation between the possessing of patents and the funding obtained for start-ups", A.Y.
 2020-2021
 - Ronan Gazenbeek, "Work or study?
 What you should have been doing before starting your start-up", A.Y.
 2020-2021